 Continue to add loops of ribbon between the squares as desired.

-Fold each square up to the meet the closest edge of the center square, right sides together.
+To make our large baby block rattle take shape, start by folding each square up to the meet the closest edge of the center square, right sides together.
 Do this one at a time and sew, still starting and stopping 1/4″ from each edge.

 Fold the remaining square over the top of the block and clip it in place.